camilabatres/Airport_Analysis/ML_insights.md

 *Feature Importance
 ![image](https://user-images.githubusercontent.com/100107588/182034861-0f4407fc-0e37-4de8-bd44-fa0c96281eb8.png)
 ![image](https://user-images.githubusercontent.com/100107588/182034884-ca147e96-4655-4da7-9e9c-5f794efedd3d.png)
    * Above is a graph demonstrating each feature's importance in this model.
-The five most influential features (positive number) are the day of the month, day of the week, month, year, and region southeast.
+The five most influential features (positive number) are the year, covid, departure times, and UA airline.
+This is the only model that has covid in the top 5 most influential features.

 ## Comparing All The Models